Road to the North Pole: Plot

-On Christmas Eve, Brian takes Stewie to the mall, only to get a rude brush-off from the Santa who works there when he leaves for the night.
-As a result, Stewie vows to kill Santa for blowing him off and forces Brian to take him to the North Pole.
-Attempting to trick Stewie, Brian brings him to a Santa's Village amusement park.
-Soon discovering the charade, Stewie threatens to shoot Brian dead if he does not take him to the real North Pole.
+On Christmas Eve, Brian takes Stewie to the mall, only to get a rude brush-off from the Santa who works there.
+Stewie vows to kill Santa and tries to force Brian to take him to the North Pole.

-Stewie hitches a ride with a trucker and so Brian follows him all the way to Canada.
+Stewie hitches a ride with a trucker and so Brian follows him to Canada.
 On the way, Stewie accidentally causes a traffic pileup by discharging a flare pistol in the cab of the truck, which catches fire and explodes.
 Crashing his car in a chain reaction, Brian becomes angry and tells Stewie that Santa does not exist.
 Stewie becomes frustrated and continues to attempt to hitchhike, coercing Brian to join him.
-The pair then encounter a Canadian who gives them his snowmobile.
+The pair encounter a Canadian who gives them his snowmobile.